tessercat/pbx-docs/client/notes.md

 to keep the connection alive.

-Some browsers slow or halt timers when the page is in a background tab, so when the browser runs in the background or when the device sleeps, it fails to send echo messages before the WebSocket times out.
+Some browsers slow or halt timers when a page is in a background tab, when the browser runs in the background, or when the device sleeps, so the client might fail to send an echo message before the browser times out and closes its WebSocket.

+I've noticed this only
-This happens in Chromium-based browsers on Android, but I haven't noticed it in desktop systems, so I assume it's a feature intended to preserve battery life.
+in Chromium-based browsers on Android, but I haven't noticed it otherwise, so I assume it's a feature intended to preserve battery life.
+Clients could echo
+in Web Workers,
+which don't slow/halt timers,
+but since I assume
+that browsers do what they do
+for a reason,
-It's possible to work around it with Web Workers, but I haven't done so.
+I haven't done so.

 In fact,
 since the client
-reconnects WebSockets on disconnect, but timer slowdown stops the echoes that keep it alive,
+reconnects WebSockets on disconnect, but timer slowdown stops the echoes that keep it connected,
-I've encouraged this behaviour by halting reconnect in situations where the client has failed to send echo before the browser disconnects its WebSocket.
+I've encouraged this behaviour by halting WebSocket reconnect in situations where the client has failed to send an echo message before the browser disconnects its WebSocket.

-The only mitigation I've added is to send echo immediately when the window gains focus to avoid timing out in situations where the phone has gone to sleep for a little while but the person using it wakes it up before the WebSocket times out because they're expecting or about to make a call.
+The only mitigation I've added is to send echo immediately when the window gains focus to avoid timeouts in situations where the phone has gone to sleep for a little while but the person using it wakes it up before the WebSocket disconnects because they're expecting or about to make a call.

-# Peer ID

-It's the client ID.

-I've used variable name `peerId` in the Peer class only as a reminder to myself that Peer objects support only one peer-to-peer WebRTC connection at a time.

-# Signal channel

-The peer-to-peer signal channel is implemented using the verto endpoint
-`verto.info` `msg` function.

-Clients base64-encode message bodies before sending and decode upon receipt so that the FreeSWITCH `chat` application doesn't change them en route.

-The verto `msg` function
-generates a `MESSAGE` event
-with `proto` field `verto`
-and `dest_proto` field `GLOBAL` and sets the `from_user` field to the sender's login username client ID.

-FreeSWITCH is configured
-to detect `MESSAGE` events
-(via a simple Lua script)
-and delivers the messages
-to the correct peer
-by executing a `chat` application
-API command
-in the verto protocol
-that sends the `MESSAGE` body
-directly to the target verto user.